festvox/datasets-CMU_Wilderness/README.md

 This may take around 7 days on a 12 core machine.
 It needs about 150GB of diskspace (which can be reduced with the command ../bin/do_found tidy_up at the end to about 20GB).
-The alignments themselves are usually 2GB.
+The alignments themselves are usually around 2GB.

 Aligning all 700 languages will take around 13 years on a single machine.